AcalaNetwork/Acala-white-paper/README.md

-# Acala-whitepapers
+# Acala Papers
-Acala Network whitepapers.
-The papers are in draft forms, and will be updated as we progress.
+This is the initial economic paper of the Acala Network protocol - the multi-collateral, cross-chain, community-owned stbalecoin system.